-The Student Teaching Handbook Assessment Guide includes three assessment tools.
+The Student Teaching Handbook Assessment Guide includes two assessment tools.
 The first assessment tool, The Evergreen State College Student Teaching Rubric, is used as a formative and summative assessment to ensure that candidates meet all program performance expectations.
-The second assessment is the Positive Impact on Student Learning Project.
-The purpose of this project is to demonstrate, using K-12 student work and student voice, a positive impact on K-12 student growth in the chosen goals as a result of the Teacher Candidate's teaching.
-The third assessment, the State of Washington's Teacher Performance Assessment (TPA), is a portfoliobased, external assessment of candidates' teaching skills required for recommendation for Residency Certification.
+The second assessment, the State of Washington's Teacher Performance Assessment (edTPA), is a portfolio-based, external assessment of candidates' teaching skills required by the State of Washington for recommendation for Residency Certification.

-The Student Teaching Assessment Rubric in this Handbook is based on the 1996 book Enhancing Professional Practice: A Framework for Teaching by Charlotte Danielson, a publication of the Association for Supervision and Curriculum Development.\ This rubric is the MiT program's central tool for communicating expectations, providing formative and summative assessments, and ensuring that candidates have met all program and many Standard V performance expectations during student teaching.
-The Mentor, Teacher Candidate, and MiT faculty all use the rubrics to track and describe the Candidate's progress.
+The Student Teaching Assessment Rubric in this Handbook is based on the 1996 book Enhancing Professional Practice: A Framework for Teaching' by Charlotte Danielson, a publication of the Association for Supervision and Curriculum Development.^{} This rubric is the MiT program's central tool for communicating expectations, providing formative and summative assessments, and ensuring that candidates have met all program and many Standard V performance expectations during student teaching.
+The Mentor Teacher, Teacher Candidate, and MiT faculty all use the rubrics to track and describe the Candidate's progress.
 Teacher Candidates are expected to reach the "Developing Teacher" level of performance in each section of the rubric by the completion of their second student teaching experience.